TimMun/react-native-sketch-draw/README.md

 1. `selectedTool` - Set the tool id to be selected.
 2. `toolColor` - Set color for pen, using CSS colors.
+3. `toolThickness` - Set the thickness (for both tools).
-3. `localSourceImagePath` - Local file path of the image.
+4. `localSourceImagePath` - Local file path of the image.
-4. `onSaveSketch(saveArgs)` - Callback when saving is complete.
+5. `onSaveSketch(saveArgs)` - Callback when saving is complete.
     * `saveArgs` Is an object having the following properties -
         * `localFilePath` - Local file path of the saved image.
         * `imageWidth` - Width of the saved image.